 - A rubberized membrane.
 One such product is Proflex90, a rubberized membrane with reinforcing fabric on one face.
 This is not a foam material, but rather a peel-and-stick rubberized fabric sheet product that is perfect for finished hardwood floors.
 This membrane is waterproof and eliminates cracks; and it offers a notable reduction to the sound-transmission quality of a hardwood floor.
 In is installed over the plywood underlayment just before the hardwood flooring is laid.

 A more extreme solution, but one that is perhaps the very best if you truly want to minimize sound, is to install a sound-isolation underlayment between the wooden subfloor and a layer of plywood underlayment.
 One such product is Privacy Ultimate Underlay, a recycled rubber product that is installed over the original subfloor and is then covered by one or two layers of plywood underlayment before the hardwood flooring is laid.
 This offers the best sound-proofing solution of all.

 Some types of hardwood flooring have the option of being nailed or glued down.
 Because metal nails act as small sound-transmission rods, your floor will be quieter if you can glue it down instead.

 Choose a Denser Hardwood

-- Denser Hardwoods: Solid hardwood itself does a remarkably good job of absorbing sound.
+Solid hardwood itself does a remarkably good job of absorbing sound.
 Of all the types of flooring you can install, it is the best in that respect.
-Within the category of solid hardwood, dense exotics like mahogany or Brazilian Cherry provide better sound absorption than less dense domestics like oak or pine.
+Within the category of solid hardwood, dense exotics like mahogany or Brazilian cherry provide better sound absorption than less-dense domestics such as oak or maple.

-- Rugs, Runners: Adding rugs and runners will go a long ways toward eliminating the sounds of footsteps on hardwood floors overhead.
+Adding fabric rugs and runners will go a long ways toward eliminating the sounds of footsteps on hardwood floors overhead.
 They have the added benefit of protecting hardwood surfaces against wear and tear.